LuckyIndraEfendi/fullstack-app/frontend/README.md

 ## For Local Development

-1. Install package using npm :
+1. Move to directory :

 ```bash
 cd frontend